bormaxi8080/osint-timeline/DRAFT.md

 DashClaw.
 Remote approvals, policy checks, and execution evidence for unattended AI agents: https://github.com/ucsandman/DashClaw

 Evener.
-A coding agent: give it a prompt and it reads, writes, runs commands, and searches code in a loop until the work is done, using native tool-calling across OpenAI, Anthropic, and Google models: https://github.com/prime-radiant-inc/evener
+A coding agent - give it a prompt and it reads, writes, runs commands, and searches code in a loop until the work is done, using native tool-calling across OpenAI, Anthropic, and Google models: https://github.com/prime-radiant-inc/evener

 SIMURG.
 Zero-leak online detection of LLM decoding corruption and Free Web Search for your AI agents!
 Catch repetition loops, language drift and garbage mid-stream, before the user sees a bad token.
 Works with any OpenAI-compatible API: https://github.com/doofzoff/SIMURG